 It's important that your parents or legal guardian also read this information.

-As you will be under 18 years old when you start at the University of Otago the Code of Practice for the Pastoral Care of International Students * says you must live in one of the following kinds of accommodation:
+As you will be under 18 years old when you start at the University of Otago, the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 (the Code)* requires that you must live in one of the following kinds of accommodation:

 - a homestay